Install a High-Quality Terrace Yourself | info and prices

 Screed as a filler for a terrace

-Terrace with concrete slab: Is there already a concrete slab and you don't want to get moisture damage to your tiling?
-Then you use drainage mortar as a filler in the Staenis grid.
+Terrace with concrete slab: Is there already a concrete slab and do you want to avoid moisture damage to your tiling?
+Then use drainage mortar as infill in the Staenisrooster.

-Choose a terrace 1,2,3 & 4 on open ground when the groundwater is low.
+Choose terrace 1, 2, 3 & 4 on open ground when the groundwater is low.

-Choose a terrace 7,8,9 and 10 with a sloping concrete slab if the groundwater is always high.
+Choose terrace 7, 8, 9, or 10 with a sloping concrete slab if the groundwater is always high.

 Terrace 1